NativeScript/docs/content/ui/webview.md

 webView.iosAllowInlineMediaPlayback = true
 ```

 (`iOS only`) Enables inline media playback on iOS.
-By default, webview forces iPhone into fullscreen media playback.
+By default, WebView forces iPhone into fullscreen media playback.

 ---